 This also applies when using survey logic.
 Survey logic is when you trigger different follow up questions depending on the previous answer given.
 For example, if you ask for a Customer Satisfaction (CSAT) rating and the visitor provides that they are ‘Very Dissatisfied’, then you can ask them ‘why’.
 Why are they so dissatisfied?
 These kinds of relevant questions will give you deeper insights into what your customers are thinking.

 Already aligned your objectives and come up with a plan of action?
-Then you’re ready to select a user feedback software.
+Then you’re ready to select a user feedback tool.
 There are a wide variety of software on the market, all of which cater to different goals.
 In this list, we’ve included all-encompassing, enterprise-level feedback solutions as well as the more simplified survey software to give you an idea of what’s out there.

-Best User Feedback Software
+Best User Feedback Tools

-Mopinion is an all-in-one user feedback software that helps organisations collect and analyse website, mobile and email campaign customer feedback.
+Mopinion is an all-in-one user feedback tool that helps organisations collect and analyse website, mobile and email campaign customer feedback.
 It has an easy-to-use interface, with which users can build, design and configure feedback forms however they like.
 Mopinion users can also target specific groups of visitors with feedback forms and gain insights into why they are struggling to convert.
 Once collected, feedback items can be visualised in customisable dashboards and charts for advanced analyses.
 Additionally, digital teams can share and take action on these feedback items in a timely manner with the help of smart alerts.

 Typeform is an online user feedback software with a very user-friendly interface that allows users to put surveys together themselves.
 As a respondent, the process of filling in a survey goes quite smoothly.
 The free version of Typeform, also known as the ‘CORE plan’ includes free features such as unlimited questions and answers, data export options, custom-designed themes as well as readily-made templates and basic reporting features.